Office-of-Digital-Services/cdt-ods-disaster-recovery/docs/reference/commits-branches-merging.md

 - `gh-pages` hosts the compiled documentation, and is always forced-pushed by the docs build process
-- `python-coverage-comment-action-data`acts as a persistent data store for the [Python Coverage Comment GitHhub Action](https://github.com/py-cov-action/python-coverage-comment-action) and is created and managed it
+- `python-coverage-comment-action-data` acts as a persistent data store for the [Python Coverage Comment GitHub Action](https://github.com/py-cov-action/python-coverage-comment-action) and is created and managed by it

 ### Protection rules